confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 - The environment variable `KSQL_KSQL_FUNCTIONS_FORMULA_BASE_VALUE` is set to `5`.
 Recall that in the UDF example, the function loads an external parameter named` ksql.functions.formula.base.value`.
 All `KSQL_` environment variables are converted automatically to server configuration properties, which is where UDF parameters are looked up.

 !!! info
-    Although this is a single node setup, remember that every node in your ksqlDB cluster needs to have this configured since any node can handle any query at any time.
+    Although this is a single node setup, remember that every node in your ksqlDB cluster needs to have event variable parameters configured since any node can handle any query at any time.

 ## Invoke the functions